jdtsmith/indent-bars/README.md

 3. `context`: The new default, a blend of these two methods.
 It selects the last-visible bar (à la `nil`), _unless_ an adjacent non-blank line (above or below) is indented deeper by at least one level, in which case the `on-bar` approach is used.

 Experiment with these to see which you prefer.

+## Ensuring `indent-bars` initializes _last_

+If you alter important variables that affect the indentation spacing after `indent-bars` is setup in a buffer, e.g. in a mode hook or using `dtrt-indent` or similar packages, `indent-bars` may not work correctly.
+You _must_ ensure that `indent-bars-mode` is initialized _after_ all configuration work affecting indent spacing or style (tabs vs. space) has been done.
+See [this issue](../../issues/127) for an example of the type of configuration needed.

 ## Tree-sitter Details